StephenBaca/Chimeric_UCE_reference/README.md

 ...
 ```

-...to this (Sample, loci, percent unique, total contigs):
+...to this (Sample, loci count, percent unique, total contigs):

 ```
 > SLE1273: 1237 (6.33%) 19548